IRC Blog

 Cases Are Won or Lost By the Expert’s Ability to Defend their Report

-Helping your client understand the need for a Functional Capacity Evaluation
+Helping Your Client Grasp the Essential Need for a Functional Capacity Evaluation

 Functional Capacity Evaluations confirm the diagnosis and quantify injury severity